romeroRigger/blog/_posts/2017-10-09-Maya-paths.md

 keywords: "Autodesk Maya 2017, python, MEL, setup"
 ---

-Every day when anyone tries to learn about scripting in Maya, this big question start to be present, how I put my scripts in other place not just by default in "/scripts" folder.
+Every day when anyone tries to learn about scripting in Maya, this big question start to be present, how I put my scripts in another place not just by default in "/scripts" folder.

 Then after the days a tiny light appears with real solutions, please check the links